|

 the following technological hurdles must be met first:

-- The efficiency of the solar panels will have to be increased
+- The average efficiency of the solar panels will have to be increased

 manufacturing techniques employed.